 This examination utilizes dichotomous scoring, meaning the answer selections are either right or wrong.
 The candidate will earn one (1) point for getting the question right (correct).
 The candidate will earn zero (0) points for getting the question wrong (incorrect).

 A score report will be provided to the state/provincial licensing agency.
 IHS provides a recommended passing score, but the ultimate pass/fail decision is up to the licensing body.
 The licensing board will then contact the candidate with their examination results, except Colorado, Texas, and Utah candidates.

 All inquiries regarding the status or results of an examination should be directed to the state/provincial licensing agency, not to the International Hearing Society.
-IHS is not permitted to share performance information directly with candidates, except Colorado, Texas, and Utah candidates.
+IHS is not permitted to share overall performance information directly with candidates, except Colorado, Texas, and Utah candidates.

 Please note: The states of Colorado, Texas, and Utah have adopted the IHS recommended passing score.
 Colorado, Texas, and Utah candidates will receive a score report directly from the International Hearing Society.